-Environmental Management Plans (EMPS)
+Environmental Management Plans

 Under the Jandakot Airport Master Plan, all tenants/projects that have the potential to cause environmental harm must develop and implement an Operational or Construction Environmental Management Plan (OEMP/CEMP).
-This is also a requirement under Section 6.06 of the Regulations.
+This requirement is also reflected in Section 6.06 of the Regulations.

-JAH has developed guidelines and templates to assist tenants in the development of OEMPs and CEMPs.
+JAH has developed guidelines to assist tenants in the development of OEMPs and CEMPs.
+Templates are available from the JAH Environment Department.

-Tenants who believe their activities pose negligible environmental risk can be issued with an OEMP Exemption by the JAH Environment Department following a formal environmental documented site inspection.
+Tenants who believe their activities pose negligible environmental risk can be issued with an OEMP Exemption by the JAH Environment Department following a documented site inspection.

-Annual Environment Reports (AERS)
+Annual Environment Reports

-All tenants are required to complete an Annual Environment Report (AER).
-The AER must be submitted to JAH report by 1st September each year.
+All tenants are required to complete an Annual Environment Report at the end of each Financial Year and submit to JAH by 1st September.
 A one-page template has been developed to assist tenants in achieving this task.
-The AER template is included in the OEMP template and can be obtained from the JAH Environment Department and JAH website.
+The template is included in the OEMP template but can also be obtained from the JAH Environment Department and JAH website.